-Is it safe to use a second-hand maxi cosi?
+Is it safe to use a second-hand Maxi Cosi?

-Is a second-hand maxi cosi safe? | What you can do yourself!
+Is a second-hand Maxi Cosi safe? | Things you can do yourself!

-What you can also do is to add an IsoFix base to your baby car seat for extra safety.
-In this way, the MaxiCosi CabrioFix suddenly becomes a 5-star seat instead of a 4-star seat.
-But here too, the correct installation of the IsoFix in combination with the Maxi Cosi is the most important.
+Another things you can do is add an IsoFix base to your baby car seat for extra safety.
+This way, the Maxi Cosi suddenly turns into a 5-star seat instead of a 4-star seat.
+But same here: correct installation of the IsoFix in combination with the Maxi Cosi is the most important.
 There are two hooks on the back of the car seat that you can click onto the attachment points in your car.
 Please note, not every car is equipped with an Isofix attachment point on the rear seat.
 Check whether the Maxi Cosi (possibly with IsoFix) fits in your car.

 What are the latest safety standards?